 In Greek, the island of Crete is known as Megalónisos, the “Great Island”.
 It’s the largest of all the islands in Greece, the birthplace of Minoan civilisation and a wonderful family holiday destination.

 Crete with kids

-If you are a fan of underwater exploration, and your children are old enough, you can discover the gorgeous underwater world of Crete through scuba diving courses.
+One of the best things activities for families in Crete is to discover the island’s underwater life.
 There are many scuba diving centres throughout the island (mostly in the north), catering to divers of all levels.
 Popular scuba diving locations in Crete are the Bay of Afrata in Chania, Panormos Village in Rethymnon, Hersonissos Cape in Heraklion and “Nikolos” Reef in Lasithi.

-You can also enjoy sea kayaking on the south coast.
+If you’d rather explore Crete with children from above the water then the south coast offers plenty of sea kayaking options.
 There are some remarkable sea kayak routes that will take you to some of Crete’s most unique places including as Paleochora, Sougia, Agia Roumeli, Loutro, Sfakia, Vai and Spinalonga Island.

 Crete also offers plenty of surfing opportunities – wind surfing, paddle surfing and kite surfing – in locations including Elafonisi, Falassarna, Agia Marina, Plakias, Amoudara and Ierapetra.

 Hit the mountain bike trails

 Biking along picturesque mountain roads through traditional villages is a great way to enjoy Crete for families.
 Either join one of the scheduled bicycle tours in Crete or plan your own tour along with your family.